lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 What is the significance of the variables in the red boxes?
 In our convention, Red means read in from team data.

-# In-Session Exercise - Part 1
+# In-Session Exercise - Part 2: Telling a Systems Story
 ## Introducing stocks/flows and polarities among key variables related to the team's priority
 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontClick)   _____________ **Time 00:30-00:40  - Team Priority**__________________